-One of our families Valentine’s Day crafts for our kids has always been making homemade molded chocolate hearts.
-This year in addition to the traditional solid chocolate heart, I purchased a plastic mold that makes heart boxes.
-We melted dark chocolate and white chocolate to make a variety of Hearts and I am not sure which one is our favorite.
+One of our family’s Valentine’s Day crafts for our kids has always been making homemade molded chocolate hearts.
+This year in addition to the traditional solid chocolate heart, we are using a plastic mold that makes heart boxes.
+Melt dark chocolate and white chocolate to make a variety of Hearts.
+Which one is your favorite?

 Supplies need for Molded Chocolate Hearts:

 - Dark or Milk Chocolate melting discs, here are the ones I used.

 - 2 or 3 Pyrex Glass Measuring Cups

 - Heart Dessert Shell Mold: this is the one I used.

 I just melt my chocolate in the Pyrex Glass Measuring cups in the microwave.
 Make sure you do this slowly.
 One minute at a time and then stir between each minute.
 When the chocolate is almost melted stir to melt it completely.

 Warning: Do not get any water in your chocolate.
 Water will make the chocolate seize up and separate into clumps.
 Wash your molds with warm soaping water but dry with clean towels and double dry with paper towels.
 Any small amount of water in the cup, spoon, or molds will ruin your chocolate.

 Slowly spoon the chocolate into the molds or use the handy Easy Pour Funnel I found on Amazon or a small spoon.
 Be careful to not overfill, but you can always take a sharp knife and scrape off any excess when the candy has hardened.
 Put the filled mold in the refrigerator for at least 15 minutes so the chocolate becomes hard.

 Remove the candy molds from the refrigerator and gently turn upside down and very slowly and with short motions twist the mold until the hearts fall out.